Quantum state testing beyond the polarizing regime and quantum triangular discrimination: Preliminaries

 \subsection{Distances and divergences for quantum states}

 Now we will review relevant quantum distances and divergences.
+We say that a square matrix $\rho$ is a quantum state if $\rho$ is a positive semi-definite and has trace one.
 Classical distances and divergences often have corresponding quantum versions, and sometimes even \textit{multiple options}.
 These distances usually reduce to the classical counterpart when quantum states $\rho_0=\diag(p_0)$ and $\rho_1=\diag(p_1)$ are diagonal.
-We recommend Section 3.1 in~\cite{BOW19} for a nice survey.
+We recommend~\cite[Section 3.1]{BOW19} for a nice survey.

-For any classical $f$-divergence, we can define a quantum analog through either converting arithmetic operations in the classical divergence to their matrix-theoretic counterparts, or considering the probability distributions induced by the same POVM, referred to as the \textit{measured quantum $f$-divergence}.
+For any classical $f$-divergence, a quantum analog can be defined in one of two ways: either by converting arithmetic operations in the classical divergence to their matrix-theoretic counterparts, or by considering the probability distributions obtained by applying the same positive operator-valued measure (POVM) to both quantum states, a quantity referred to as the \textit{measured quantum $f$-divergence}.
 For a comprehensive overview of other quantum analogs of $f$-divergence and their relationships, we refer to \cite{Hiai21}.
-Consider a classical $f$-divergence $\mathrm{d}_f(\cdot,\cdot)$, the measured quantum $f$-divergence $\mathrm{D}_f(\cdot,\cdot)$ is defined as follows:
+Given a classical $f$-divergence $\mathrm{d}_f(\cdot,\cdot)$, the corresponding measured quantum $f$-divergence $\mathrm{D}_f(\cdot,\cdot)$ is defined as follows:

-Put it differently, the quantum divergence is the maximum classical divergence achievable when the same POVM is applied to both states.
+Here, $z\in\binset$ and $N$ denotes the dimension of the quantum states $\rho_0$ and $\rho_1$.
+Put it differently, this quantum divergence can be viewed as the maximum classical divergence that is achievable when the same POVM is applied to both quantum states.